Find It Locally

 CISA’s Emergency Farm Fund loans

-The Emergency Farm Fund has been reopened to accept applications from farms in Franklin, Hampden, and Hampshire counties that have been affected by COVID-19.
+The Emergency Farm Fund is currently closed, but may open for a third round in late fall 2020.
+The Emergency Farm Fund has been reopened this season to accept applications from farms in Franklin, Hampden, and Hampshire counties that have been affected by COVID-19.
 The Franklin County CDC, the Pioneer Valley Grows Investment Fund (PVGIF), and CISA are partnering to offer zero-interest loans up to $25,000.
 If your farm has gross annual sales for 2019 that were $20,000 or more and has experienced income loss due to COVID-19, you are eligible to apply.
-The first application deadline was April 13, 2020; the second round of applications will open on June 1, 2020.

 The USDA Farm Service Agency (FSA) is administering CFAP, which will provide $16 billion in direct payments to farms suffering COVID-19 losses.
 Not all local farms with COVID-19 losses are eligible for payments — maple, honey, nursery, and poultry producers are currently excluded, for example — and farms must have significant amounts of unsold products due to COVID-19 in order to benefit from payments.
-To see if your farm is among the farms that can benefit from CFAP payments, review program details at this link, contact your local FSA office to apply, or contact CISA staff for help navigating program basics.
+To see if your farm is among the farms that can benefit from CFAP payments, review program details at this link and fill out the USDA’s payment calculating spreadsheet here.
+Contact your local FSA office to apply, and feel free to contact CISA staff if you want help navigating program basics.

-The SBA is currently accepting applications from farms only – apply right away to access limited funds.
+This program has run out of loan advance/grant funds, so only loans are now available.
 These low-interest working capital loans of up to $2 million are available to help small businesses meet their ordinary and necessary financial obligations through the disaster recovery period.
-Importantly, applicants can receive up to $10,000 – in an amount equal to $1,000 per employee who was on payroll 1/31/20 – in an emergency grant (aka “loan advance”) that can be spent on paid leave, maintaining payroll, increased costs due to supply chain disruption, mortgage or lease payments, or repaying obligations that cannot be met due to revenue loss.
+EIDL funds can be used to cover a wide array of working capital and normal operating expenses, such as continuation to health care benefits, rent, utilities, and fixed debt payments.
 See more information here and click here to apply.
 Assistance in applying for EID funds is available through the Franklin County CDC, SCORE, and other local organizations.

 Employee Retention Credits (ERC) – fully refundable tax credits